-5. ELD’s (Electronic Logging Device) is mandatory nowadays and Hours of Service (HOS) requirements should be considered from the planning phase.
+ELD’s are mandatory nowadays and Hours of Service (HOS) requirements should be considered from the planning phase.
 This should go as a constraint variable into the algorithms as well.
 Needless to say that the majority of free route planning software or free versions of paid route planning software don’t have this feature.

 Along with main constraints they could be other requirements that are hardly found in the majority of free and some of paid route planning software.